 As the quest continues for HR professionals to tackle the issue of disengagement in the workplace, companies around the world remain at a loss for reaching their maximum potential.
 Of the millions of employees in the Canadian and U.S. workforce, only 29% are reportedly engaged at work.
-In spite of this widespread dilemma, many employers are still failing to implement effective engagement strategies, and it is collectively costing them billions per year.
+In spite of this widespread dilemma, many employers are still failing to implement effective engagement strategies.

 Employee engagement isn’t necessarily about keeping your employees happy and satisfied; it’s about eliciting an emotional commitment to the company and its purpose.
 Engaged employees show interest in and passion towards their job and the greater good of the organization.